eecs280staff/eecs280runestone/_sources/01_intro/main.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. section 9

+.. admonition:: Fall 2021

+   - A difference for "coaching" this term - we'll be offering coaching in a 1-on-1 format rather than a group setting.
+Use the form linked on our website to request a coach.

 A valuable skill in 280 is knowing how and when to ask for help!
 (This applies to the "real world" as well!
 That's why sites like `https://stackoverflow.com/ <https://stackoverflow.com/>`_ exist and are so popular.
 Real people ask for help all the time!)

 .. youtube:: Fl64YLuRB2Q